Include these nutritional superstars in your prenatal diet.

 Every year, scientists uncover information about the critical role nutrients play in the mental and physical development of the fetus, including their ability to reduce the risk of birth defects and disease in newborns.
 Prenatal vitamins can help, but they can't do the job alone, which is why your diet is so important.

-The basics: Try to eat 2,000 to 2,200 calories a day, focusing on vegetables, fruits, whole grains and lean protein; they’re the best sources of the important nutrients highlighted here.
+The basics: Try to eat 300 extra calories a day, focusing on vegetables, fruits, whole grains and lean protein; they're the best sources of the important nutrients highlighted here.
 Limit fat to 30 to 35 percent of calories daily, and sugar to no more than 10 percent of calories.
-During your second and third trimesters, add two snacks a day (see “Power Snacks,” below).
+During your second and third trimesters, add two snacks a day (see "Power Snacks," below).

 Your developing baby needs this mineral for bone growth.
 Getting an adequate amount also can help prevent you from losing bone density during pregnancy.

 A Day's Worth of Calcium: 1 cup 2% milk, 1 cup instant fortified oatmeal, a salad with 1 cup chicory greens, 1 ounce cheddar cheese and 1 cup low-fat yogurt.

 This B vitamin and its synthetic form, folic acid, protect against defects of the fetus's brain and spinal cord, such as spina bifida.
 Because these neural-tube defects develop in the first 28 days after conception—before many women realize they are pregnant—experts say it is essential that all women of childbearing age eat foods rich in folate or fortified with folic acid, and that they take a daily supplement before becoming pregnant.

 A Day's Worth of Folate: 1 cup orange juice from concentrate, 1 cup fortified oatmeal and 1¼ cup chickpeas.